uniederstaetter/Project_1_FlashyCards/README.md

 this single card, a default card is added to that Deck.
 So, at each point in time, a Deck has at least 1 Card.

 //To run the application download the zip and copy the files in a folder that was created by expo.
-Because the Application will not
-//run without the node_modules folder, which is not possible to submit on GitHub
+Because the Application will not run without the node_modules folder, which is not possible to submit on GitHub